mmakos/HPC/README.md

 Current general pipeline of creating dataset (pose is recorded pose and X is number of recording):
 1. Create folders in /data/images and /data/videos for your data (`mkdir /data/images/example`, `mkdir /data/videos/example`).
 2. Record video as image sequence (finally it is the most universal format and the only one supported in all modules) with only one main skeleton:
-    * `python recordVideo.py -v example/poseX -c` (-c for color preview).
+    * `python hpc/data/recordVideo.py -v example/poseX -c` (-c for color preview).
     * press `s` to start recording (when camera is focused and you are ready)
     * press `q` to end recording
     * remember that path to your video must have slash on the end (`example/poseX/`)
 3. Estimate keypoints and get annotation file:
-    * `python proceedVideo.py example/poseX/ -p example/pose -k`
+    * `python phpc/data/roceedVideo.py example/poseX/ -p example/pose -k`
     * rename main skeleton file from s_atY.p to poseXatY.png and delete rest of skeletons (or you can rename it to poseX+1_atY.png etc. bu I recommend only one skeleton per video).
 Don't delete number after *at* - it is start frame of skeleton needed for proper synchronization of annotations with video.
 4. Edit keypoints:
-    * `python fillKeypoints example/poseX/ example/pose/poseXatY.p`
+    * `python hpc/data/fillKeypoints example/poseX/ example/pose/poseXatY.p`
     * press *Skip* button to find next incomplete frame or go frame by frame using *Next* button.
     * press *Save* to save changes into file.
     * your file is writen as `poseXatY_f.p` (you can rename it to previous version file, but you will loose original annotations).
 5. Create long images from annotations:
-    * `python proceedVideo.py example/poseX/ -a example/pose/poseXatY_f.p -p example/pose -l`
+    * `python hpc/data/proceedVideo.py example/poseX/ -a example/pose/poseXatY_f.p -p example/pose -l`
     * you should receive one *.png* file `s0.png`.
 Rename it to `poseX.png`.
 6. Repeat steps 1-5 to create another skeleton for your pose.
     * After that you should have bunch of images in `/data/images/example/pose/` folder named `pose0.png pose1.png` etc.
 7. Create small images for training from created long images:
-    * `python augument.py example/pose -o example/pose_Z` where *Z* is code of pose eg. for stand it's 0.
+    * `python hpc/data/augument.py example/pose -o example/pose_Z` where *Z* is code of pose eg. for stand it's 0.
     * If you didn't type -o argument your short images will be stored in `/data/images/example/pose/pose_aug/` folder.
 8. Repeat steps 1-7 for different poses.
     * After that you should have in your `/data/images/example/` folder bunch of folders named `stand_0 sit_1` etc.
 9. Create dataset from all images:
-    * `python createDataset.py example -d datasetName`.
+    * `python hpc/data/createDataset.py example -d datasetName`.

 #### recordVideo.py
 Module records stream of RGBD camera and writes output to *.oni* file.
 Output video will be stored in `/data/videos`.

-Usage: `python recordVideo.py -v video_name`:
+Usage: `python hpc/data/recordVideo.py -v video_name`:
 * *video_name* - name of output video without extinction.

 #### proceedVideo.py
 Module takes recorded video in *.oni* or regular video format, estimates human skeletons and converts this skeletons into images.
 Module also shows video with estimated skeletons.

-Usage: `python proceedVideo.py video_path -p proceed -a annotations -v -w -l -k`:
+Usage: `python hpc/data/proceedVideo.py video_path -p proceed -a annotations -v -w -l -k`:
 * video_path - path to your video relative to running folder or to `/data/video` folder.
 * proceed - proceed mode.
 Select this option when you want to code estimated skeletons to images. *Proceed* is name of folder where images will be saved (relative to `/data/images/` folder).
 * annotations - skeletons will not be estimated.
 It will be loaded from annotation file with pickle extinction (*.p*) instead.